RepreZen/API-Codeflow-Node.js/README.md

 `../../../../PetStoreService`.
 This is what will cause generated files to flow directly into the project we jsut created.

    b.
 Set `pathPrefix` to `/api`, to align with the path prefix listed in the first _server_ defined in our model.
-This will cause the running service to properly recognize requests sent from Swagger-UI.
+This will cause the running service to properly recognize and route requests sent from Swagger-UI.

    c.
-Set *swaggerUIPath* to `api-ui`.
-The defualt, `/api`, clashes with the `pathPrefix` that is dictated by the server definition in our model.
-(Of course, we could also just chagne that server defintion to use a different path prefix, or just remove it altogether.)
+Set `swaggerUIPath` to `api-ui`.
+The default, `/api`, clashes with the `pathPrefix` that is dictated by the server definition in our model.
+(Of course, we could also just change that server definition to use a different path prefix, or just remove it altogether.)

-8. Run the geneartor, by clicking on big `Generate` button in the toolbar.
+8. Run the generator, by clicking on the big `Generate` button in the toolbar.
 (Since we've been actively editing the `.gen` file for the
-_NodeGenTemplate` generator, the menu should show that as the generator to run.
+_NodeGenTemplate_ generator, the menu should show that as the generator to run.
 If not, click instead on the small arrow to the right, and select
 _NodeGenTemplate_ from the list of targets.)

 9. Even though the service project files are now present, they will not appear in Project Explorer until you cause a refresh of the project files.
 Right-click on `PetStoreProject` in _Project Explorer_ and then select _Refresh_ to do this.